kxdekxde/nikke-spine-viewer/README.md

 # Update 2.0 Version:

-Better style on the GUI.
-Plus this version is to be used with the scripts.
+Better style on the GUI, plus this version is to be used with the scripts.
+And the list of characters is updated automatically now.

 <img src="https://files.catbox.moe/9kyxfv.png" width="700"/>

-The list of characters is updated automatically now.

 ## Requirements to use the scripts: